pappasam/vim-filetype-formatter/README.md

 1. Reads from standard input.
 2. Writes to standard output.
-3. Is in your PATH.
-Vim-filetype-formatter uses code formatters; it does not install them.
+3. Is in your PATH. `vim-filetype-formatter` uses code formatters; it does not install them.

 Requires: